 Create a sample YSQL table

-Create a sample table and insert some data.
+Create a sample table and insert some data, as follows:

 CREATE TABLE t (k VARCHAR, v TEXT, PRIMARY KEY (k)) SPLIT INTO 1 TABLETS;